xdrpp/goxdr/cmd/goxdr/goxdr.1.md

 values.

 XDR `union` types have an `XdrValid() bool` method that returns whether the discriminant is in a valid state.
+If the `union` type does not have a default case, another method `XdrValidTags() map[uint32]bool` specifies the set of valid discriminant values.
 For `union` types that are not valid by default, because go's default 0 value does not correspond to a valid discriminant, a method `XdrInitialize()` places them in a valid state.
 Similarly, `enum` types that can't be statically verified to be valid with value 0 (either because no name is assigned to constant 0, or because names are assigned to constants in a different file), have an `XdrInitialize()` method that sets them to the first name in the `enum` definition.

 ## The XDR interface